 Enter trigger point therapy, a treatment where you release those knots by pressing on them.
 “It’s reeducating your muscles to learn how to be in a normal state,” says Liu.

-Trigger point therapy can treat a swath of chronic and acute conditions, including injuries, chronic pain disorders like fibromyalgia, nerve pain like sciatica, bone conditions like plantar fasciitis, and more.
+Trigger point therapy claims to treat a swath of chronic and acute conditions, including injuries, chronic pain disorders like fibromyalgia, nerve pain like sciatica, bone conditions like plantar fasciitis, and more.
 While there’s not much conclusive research pointing to why exactly it works, there is some evidence to suggest that it relieves pain, like headaches.
 And despite ongoing research, says Liu, patients consistently report good results.

 Trigger point therapy might also clear up some seemingly unrelated aches and pains.
 These are often downstream effects of undealt-with trigger points, says Liu, like digestive issues, vertigo, ringing in the ears, or frequent headaches.